ibm-cloud-docs/AnalyticsEngine/customizing-cluster.md

 - **Adhoc customization**: run on a need basis after the cluster is created

 ## Bootstrap Customization
-In this method, the customization script can be specified as part of the input JSON to the create cluster commands as is shown in the examples later.
+In this method, the customization script can be specified as part of the input JSON to the create cluster command as is shown in the examples later.
 In this case, the script is executed as a final step after the cluster is created.
 Even if the customization fails the cluster is still available for use.

+**Note:** Bootstrap customization is not recommended for customizing Ambari components like Hadoop or Spark.
+Instead you should specify  [advanced provisioning options](advanced-provisioning-options.html).

 **Rerunning a bootstrap customization script**: If the customization fails due to any reason, the same action can be rerun at a later point in time on the required targets.